abdullahpmgr/ConfigurePerconaXtraDbCluster/README.md

 ## Important to Know:
 - It is recommended by Percona that you build the cluster with **odd number** of nodes to maintain **quorum**.
-- Quorum is the minimum number of nodes in a cluster that must agree and be active to make decisions and maintain consistency.
+- A quorum is the minimum number of nodes in a cluster that must agree and be active to make decisions and maintain consistency.
 - With even number of nodes **Split Brain** problem can occur.
 - Split Brain is a situation in distributed systems where network partitions cause cluster nodes to operate independently, risking data inconsistency and conflicts.
 - For even number of nodes, you should create another node (**arbitrator**) to avoid Split Brain. (_especially for Production level_)